run-llama/llama_index/README.md

 ## ⏭️ Future Directions
 Please feel free to contribute with comments, issues, PR's!
+- `GPTTreeIndex`
     - Add ability to insert/delete.
-- Add ability to more easily customize summarization and query prompts.
     - Build different trees from the same pool of raw data with different summarization prompts in order to solve task-specific needs.
 For instance, perhaps one method of summarization is better suited for answering questions about specific numbers.
 Another method of summarization could be to answer cause-effect questions.
-- Similarly, would also be interesting to explore query prompts that allow more flexible querying traversals than purely a top-down linear approach!
+    - Similarly, continue exploring query prompts that allow more flexible querying traversals than purely a top-down linear approach!
+- `GPTKeywordTableIndex`
+    - Explore alternate methods of generating "keywords"
+- Customization
+    - Add ability to more easily customize summarization and query prompts.
-- Add different index structures beyond trees.
+- Other data structures: add different index structures beyond trees/hash tables.
-- Add ability for GPT itself to reason about connections between nodes.

 ## 🔬 Related Work [WIP]